DiogoJackson/nuptial_manuscript/README.md

     * The figures generated for the manuscript (Figures 2, 3, 4, and 5).

 3. __scripts__: the `scripts` folder contains:
-    * R scripts (.R) to import and clean reflectance and raw data, fit models, and generate Figures 2 and 3 used in the manuscript.
+    * R scripts (.R) to import and clean reflectance and raw data, fit models, and generate figures used in the manuscript.

 ### Folder structure